 As mentioned, you will find a more thorough guide on how to optimize images for your WordPress site here.

 But if you feel like handing all of this over to a team of professionals, we offer Site Speed Optimization services.
 We’ll improve your site’s loading time and performance + guide you on how to keep up the good results in the future.

 What is an alt tag?
 Why use it and how will it benefit my SEO?

 It’s very simple, Google can’t read or understand images.
-Alt tags and Alt tiles are a description for your images, they translate your image for search engines.
+Alt tags are like descriptions for your images, they translate your image for search engines.
 Without them, your images are pretty much non-existent for the world wide web.
-For more details about choosing Alt tags and Alt Titles, check our Ultimate guide to saving Images for the Web, under #3 Image SEO.

 Now imagine, your potential client, a bride is beginning her planning for the special day.
 She runs a search on google for specific keywords.
 Since you are using alt tags, a series of your images pop out in the search result.
 She loves them and pins them to her inspiration board on Pinterest.
 Three awesome things just happened:

 1. You got found, so you have a potential lead.